 The pub on the corner, seen when Thomas leaves Jane Birkin and Gillian Hills hanging after a barb about the latter’s “diabolical” handbag, is now private, and the road has been blocked with bollards and partly pedestrianised.
 The Rolls was now replaced with a white van, and the road rumbled with traffic, in contrast to its emptiness in the film.

 In severe need of a drink, I hopped again onto the underground and eventually made my way to Sloane Square.
-Here I wandered down the King’s Road and off onto Blacklands Terrace where the restaurant resides in which Thomas has a meeting with his agent, Ron (Peter Bowles).
-This is one of the few times where Antonioni genuinely uses areas associated with the real swinging London in his own portrayal.
-Up until very recently, this was still a functioning restaurant named The Five Fields, but it has since closed.
+Here I wandered down the King’s Road and off onto Blacklands Terrace to find the restaurant where Thomas has a meeting with his agent, Ron (Peter Bowles).
+There’s still a functioning restaurant here called The Five Fields, which is now reopen after a period of closure.
 The beautiful redbrick buildings around reflected and retained the warmth of the sun’s rays, and a man watched with intrigue as I stood in the road trying to photograph the restaurant and recreate the various angles that Antonioni shot around there without getting run over.

 Capturing the times in a perfect moment, Antonioni films two incredibly 1960s-looking fashionistas walking past a parked mini on the road opposite, Culford Gardens.
 It’s an unconscious but perfect summation of the era and its King’s Road atmosphere: of swinging dandyism, miniskirt mania and double-breasted foppishness.
 It was the sort of world that Thomas wanted to escape from, how he wished he had “tons of money”, decrying “then I’d be free”.